myseq/cisa_kev_utils/README.md

 This is a simple util that generate a dashboard for CISA's KEV.

 This tool is written in python, and it can display the dashboard in two (2) modes: **text mode** or **ASCII chart mode**.
-This tools is created after I got inspirehttps://www.cisa.gov/sites/default/files/csv/known_exploited_vulnerabilities.csvd by 2 things:
+This tools is created after I got inspired by 2 things:

  - Kenna EPSS distribution per cve/vendor (very cool) and
  - the command line utility (termgraph) that draws basic graphs in the terminal.